Fees & FAQs

 Types of Clients

-We see both individuals and couples as well as teens.
+We see both individuals and couples as well as young adults.
+We do not see children.
 We also conduct supervision and are accredited with the Australian Counselling Association College of Supervisors.
 We conduct group supervision and run both face to face and online workshops for adults.

 Confidentiality & Your Rights